-Most of us have conversations in person and on the phone without having to record it.
-There are other situations, however, where you may consider or possibly move forward with recording the conversation.
+Most of us have conversations in person and on the phone without having to record them.
+However, there are other situations where you may consider or possibly move forward with recording the conversation.
 Maybe you’re trying to gather evidence against someone that has done you wrong.
 Alternatively, perhaps you have a more innocent excuse – you’re talking with a bill collector, and you want to make sure that you keep everything documented.
 Apps on smartphones make recording a conversation as easy as tapping a button.

 Many states have single-party consent laws.
 This means that just one party involved in the conversation needs to be aware that it is being recorded.
 If you’re the one recording the conversation, for example, you do not have to reveal this to the other party.

 Washington, D.C. also has single-party consent laws.
 It’s also important to note that some states do have exceptions to their laws.
 For example, in Hawaii, all parties must be notified if the recorder is located in a private area.